 Quintessentially English, the Cotswolds are like a beautiful, old garden that spreads out over gentle, rolling hills.
-Quaint villages with stone cottages beside peaceful streams feel somewhat timeless, as though you had stepped back into the 1940s.
-Tours to the Cotswolds are easily done from London, and indeed there are many people who commute to London for work everyday from their pleasant homes far from the trappings of city life.
+Quaint villages with stone cottages beside peaceful streams feel somewhat timeless, as though you have stepped back into the 1940s.
+Tours to the Cotswolds are easily done from London, and indeed there are many people who commute to London for work everyday from their pleasant Cotswolds homes, far from the trappings of city life.

-There are many Cotswold tour options available from London, and the range of choice can be off-putting.
+There are many Cotswolds tour options available from London, ranging from day trips to multi-day explorations, and the range of choice can be off-putting.
 That is why we have filtered out the best in terms of itinerary, authenticity of experience and value for money, to present you with the best five.

 Combine the beauty of the Cotswolds with a gourmet 2-course lunch during this full-day tour of the English countryside.
 Departing by coach from London Victoria, you’ll visit four of the Cotswolds’ most charming villages – Burford, Bibury, Bourton-on-the-Water, and Stow-on-the-Wold – passing rolling landscapes, dry stone walls, quaint churches, and streams that tumble past tiny villages and petty hamlets.
 Lunch will be enjoyed at the Swan Hotel, housed in a 17th-century former coach inn and overlooking the River Coln.
 After lunch, the tour will conclude with a guided tour walk through the town centre of Stow-on-the-Wold, before returning to London.